Enrollment Applications for SY 2018-2019 are no longer being accepted.

-Applications deadline will be 3:00 p.m. on Friday, March 23, 2018.
+Applications deadline was 3:00 p.m. on Friday, March 23, 2018.
 All applications received by the Friday March 23rd, 2018 deadline will go into a public lottery system as more applications have been received than spaces available.
 The Lottery will be held on April 5, 2018.

 Attendance is not required due to the small number of openings.
 When your child’s name is pulled in the lottery, if there is an opening in that grade, your child will be offered enrollment for SY18-19 via a phone call.